Cultural Travel in the South of Spain

 There are many schools to choose from, but having been a Spanish student on and off for the last eight years, I like Giralda Center in old town Seville.
 The language academy has a lot of perks and offers many methods for students to grasp Castilian.
 The school also sets up host family stays, which makes practicing what you’ve learned each day in class a cinch.

 When people come to Spain to study, they are usually learning the language.
 However, if you already have some Español under your belt, then there are many other ways to learn about Spanish culture.
 Besides bull fighting, flamenco dance is probably the second thing people think of when they imagine the south of Spain.
-If you are blessed with rhythm, then consider signing up for a dance course at Academia de Baile Angeles Milla.
+If you are blessed with rhythm or love to play guitar, then consider signing up for a course at Escuela Carmen de las Cuevas in Grenada

 If you have two left feet, then maybe it’s best to head out of Seville, north, to Jerez de la Frontera.
 This former border town is known for two things: sherry wine and horses.
 In Jerez many ranches breed one of Spain’s most elegant horses, the Pura Raza Española, and apart from producing these beautiful steads, this area is also know for its many riding and dressage schools.
 More experienced riders can sign up for dressage classes with Centro Ecuestre 2002, located just a few miles outside of Jerez de la Frontera (€85 for two hours).
 The stables also have a Pony Club for kids who are just learning to ride.
 Pony Club is for 3 to 12 year old, who ride ponies not horses.
 A one month pass to the Pony Club is €45 for one class a week, four classes total.
 Private and intensive classes can be arranged.